 7. ExampleS of Calculation

-7.1 EXample 1.
+7.1EXample 1.
 CALCULATING PROBABILITIES AND DESCRIPTIVE MEASURES of a beta distribution with known parameters

 A condom brand analyzed the distribution of the annual proportion of accidental breakage when using its standard condom and concluded that it follows a Beta distribution with parameters alpha = 2 and beta = 7.
 Based on this model, calculate the following: 1) the probability that the proportion of accidental breakage is less than 0.1, between 0.15 and 0.22, and greater than 0.25; 2) the mathematical expectation (arithmetic mean), geometric mean, harmonic mean, median, and mode of this distribution; 3) the variance, standard deviation, mean absolute deviation, and entropy of the distribution; and 4) the skewness and excess kurtosis based on standardized central moments.
 Additionally, plot the density and cumulative distribution functions of the distribution on a graph.